Operating Procedures

 IDS Review Timeline

-Date Activity Responsibility
+Date | Activity | Responsibility |

-March 1 UCC Contacts IDS Minor coordinator/director and Milner with Enrollment information and self study format.
-UCC secretary and provost's representative
+April 1 | UCC Contacts IDS Minor coordinator/director and Milner with Enrollment information and self study format. | Curriculum Coordinator and provost's representative |

-November 1 Self study report due to UCC Minor coordinator and faculty
+December 1 | Self study report due to UCC | Minor coordinator and faculty |

-February 1 UCC summative report and recommendations, including possibility of requesting follow-up reports to address issues identified prior to next 8-year review.
-UCC reviewers and provost's representative
+May 1 | UCC summative report and recommendations, including possibility of requesting follow-up reports to address issues identified prior to next 8-year review. | UCC reviewers and provost's representative |

 Effective Dates for New Course and Program Offerings or Changes in the Curriculum

-Curricular changes approved by the University Curriculum Committee or Graduate Curriculum Committee may be offered as soon as administratively possible unless prohibited by other sections of this document or rules of the Academic Senate.
+Curricular changes approved by the Undergraduate Curriculum Committee or Graduate Curriculum Committee may be offered as soon as administratively possible unless prohibited by other sections of this document or rules of the Academic Senate.
 New and revised program proposals are approved effective with a specific catalog year depending on when it had final approval; the starting catalog year will be noted on the final approved proposal.

 A catalog year begins the first day of summer session and ends the last day of the spring semester.